Hiring locally in China – Index

 The pension insurance assists senior citizens who have contributed to the fund for more than 15 consecutive years.
 The pension insurance is meant to assist senior citizens after they have retired from their job.
 The employer is expected to pay the majority of the contribution to this fund, ranging between 10 to 22 percent, while employees pay around 8 percent.

-Retirement ages range depending on the occupation and the gender.
+Retirement ages range depending on the occupation and gender.
 For example, men are expected to retire at age 60, while white-collar female workers will retire at age 55, and blue-collar female workers will retire at age 50.

 If the funds in a pensioner’s personal account are exhausted, the pensioner is then entitled to receive the funds from the social insurance account.